-Above left : the YMCA building where the Riverside Seven played regularly Photo: The Cambridgeshire Collection Below centre: Sid Barrett, regular bass player with the Riverside Seven From a publicity photo Top centre: the Dolphin pub in Coronation Street off Hills Road Photo: The Cambridgeshire Collection Right: by 1969, student groups were holding discos in the YMCA Poster courtesy lan Maun

-There is anecdotal evidence that Roger Barrett was given the nickname 'Sid' while still at school; however, jazz photographer and drummer Brian 'Fred' Foskett also says that Roger adopted the name after listening to Sid Barrett, the bass player with the Riverside Seven.
+Above left: the YMCA building where the Riverside Seven played regularly Photo: The Cambridgeshire Collection Below centre: Sid Barrett, regular bass player with the Riverside Seven From a publicity photo Top centre: the Dolphin pub in Coronation Street off Hills Road Photo: The Cambridgeshire Collection Right: by 1969, student groups were holding discos in the YMCA Poster courtesy lan Maun here is anecdotal evidence that Roger Barrett was given the nickname 'Sid' while still at school; however, jazz photographer and drummer Brian 'Fred' Foskett also says that Roger adopted the name after listening to Sid Barrett, the bass player with the Riverside Seven.
 "He wanted to hear some jazz so I took him along with me to the YMCA where the Riverside Seven was playing.
-He decided to change the

-The Dolphin

-A n almost forgotten venue where jazz was sometimes performed was the Dolphin pub in Coronation Street, off Hills Road past the Catholic Church.

-Long since demolished, the pub had a crumbling cellar in which Rado Klose and Syd Barrett are remembered by Roger Furnell playing together in 1963/4 with the Hollerin' Blues.

-Earlier in the 1960s, a friend of Jess Applin

-spelling to avoid confusion with the real Sid Barrett.
+He decided to change the spelling to avoid confusion with the real Sid Barrett.
 Characteristically for that period, Roger was wearing jeans and wellington boots."
 The YMCA was then sited in a cobble-stoned labyrinth of varied delights that was demolished at the end of the 1960s to make way for what has been described as a modern 'soulless' shopping arcade.
 The area, adjacent to Petty Cury, also contained the affordable Civic Restaurant, the Alley Boutique and a Hennekey's wine tavern.

-booked some modern jazz groups there for jazz & poetry sessions - a short-lived art form in the city which had been pioneered in the 1920s by black American poet Langston Hughes and popularised in the 1950s by the likes of Jack Kerouac and Allen Ginsberg - attended by future writer David Gale and film-maker Nigel Lesmoir-Gordon.
+The Dolphin n almost forgotten venue where jazz was sometimes performed was the Dolphin pub in Coronation Street, off Hills Road past the Catholic Church.
+Long since demolished, the pub had a crumbling cellar in which Rado Klose and Syd Barrett are remembered by Roger Furnell playing together in 1963/4 with the Hollerin' Blues.
+Earlier in the 1960s, a friend of Jess Applin booked some modern jazz groups there for jazz & poetry sessions - a short-lived art form in the city which had been pioneered in the 1920s by black American poet Langston Hughes and popularised in the 1950s by the likes of Jack Kerouac and Allen Ginsberg - attended by future writer David Gale and film-maker Nigel Lesmoir-Gordon.
 Jess also organised Jackson Pollock-style painting sessions in which customers were invited to take part.
 Gallery photos on this page © Jess Applin